 At the end of the concept stage it was clear what was needed: a reliable and flexible solution that adapts to rapid changes and fosters innovative business from ZF.

-The migration to the new reporting system took place step-by-step using an agile process.
-Not all business areas and strategic roles changed over at the same time, ensuring that additional requirements could be taken from experience and incorporated into the project and that the solution could be perfectly adapted to practical needs to produce an efficient reporting system.
-During this process the need emerged to combine figures and notes into one page on the data dashboard.
+The migration to the new reporting system took place using an agile process.
+Not all business areas and strategic roles changed over at the same time, ensuring that additional requirements could be taken from experience and incorporated into the project, and that the solution could be perfectly adapted to practical needs to produce an efficient reporting system.
+During this process, the need emerged to combine figures and notes into one page on the data dashboard.
 Now, experts can show their comments on the figures for everyone to see, or even add entire Office files to clarify the context.
 This makes reporting even easier and provides context for the future.